rigoudyg/climaf/doc/scripts/plot.rst

     - for ``date``:

-      - a string in the format 'YYYY','YYYYMM', 'YYYYMMDD' or 'YYYYMMDDHH' e.g.: ``date`` =19810131.
+      - a string in the format 'YYYY', 'YYYYMM', 'YYYYMMDD' or 'YYYYMMDDHH' e.g.: ``date`` =19810131.

     - default: for 4D fields (e.g. if we have non-degenerated